-Candidates will be notified by email by the end of April if required evaluations were not received.
-Site visits and/or Ethics Committee Review may be required if peer evaluations identify areas of concern.
-Candidates will be notified in early July if a site visit is required.
-Current Directors of the Board and Public Members of the Board will conduct the site visit and evaluation.
+Candidates will be notified by email if required evaluations were not received.
+Site visits, practice biopsies and/or Ethics Committee Review may be required if peer evaluations identify areas of concern.
+Candidates will be notified in early July if a site visit, practice biopsy, and/or Ethics Committee Review is required.
+The action required by the Board, may delay a candidate from taking the examination as planned.
+Current Directors of the Board and Public Members of the Board will conduct the site visits and evaluations.

 2. Unrestricted State Medical License.
-Candidates must have a current, valid, full and unrestricted medical license to practice medicine in all state(s) or country where they practice plastic surgery.
+Candidates must continuously maintain a current, valid, full and unrestricted medical license to practice medicine in all states, provinces or countries where they practice plastic surgery.
+A current, valid, full and unrestricted medical license must be maintained continuously throughout the Oral Examination case collection period and throughout the ABPS examination and certification process.

 The license must include an expiration date valid through the Oral Examination.
 Candidates must report any restrictions or sanctions to any medical license within 30 days of the restriction.
 Details of license restrictions are listed in this booklet under Restrictions to State Medical Licensure.
-Restrictions will delay the candidate's progress through the examination process.
+Investigations will delay the candidate's progress through the examination process.
+Medical license restrictions, limitations on practice, monitoring or any condition will lead to deferment until the action is completely resolved and a final order from the state licensing board is received in the Board Office from the candidate.
+License status postings from State Medical Board websites will not be accepted in lieu of the final order.

-Commissioned officers of the medical service of the armed forces of the United States or Canada on active duty need not present evidence of current licensure, but must provide appropriate documentation regarding their current military status.
+Commissioned officers of the medical service of the armed forces of the United States or Canada on active duty need not present evidence of current licensure but must provide appropriate documentation regarding their current military status.